 Children and adults with infantile nystagmus won't normally have the sensation that the world is constantly moving because their brain would have adapted to their eye movements early on.
-Nystagmus itself does not cause pain, however many people with nystagmus are sensitive to light and this can cause some discomfort, particularly in brighter light environments.
+Nystagmus itself does not cause pain, however some people with nystagmus have another eye condition that causes them to be sensitive to light and this can cause some discomfort, particularly in brighter light environments.